AristidesAI/GhostAI/README.md

 - UI system for basic game menu functionality, Pause & Unpause functionality, quit to main menu functionality - Main Menu.
 Start Game.
 Pause.
 Continue.
 Quit.
   - Pause Button in the top right hand corner of the screen, Highly transparent as to allow visibility of the viewscreen. coding for a "button press" animation
 - Tagging mechanic, Tagging button, a scoring system to count the number of AI Players that the Human Player has Tagged
+- more robust camera system that followers the human players "taggers" movement but zooms in and out dynamically to frame in the AI players so they are viewable on screen at all times - When an AI Player "taggy" is tagged and eliminated the camera should smoothly zoom in and out dynamically to accomodate the new number of AI players on screen and thus the new zoom range

 #### Build 3.0.1 What needs to be implemented in the next build for further testing, Not the full functionalty: